Detection is Difficult

-Tapeworms in horses, for many years, have been found associated with postmortem examination of the animal’s intestinal tract.
-Infections caused by these parasites went unnoticed since it is hard to detect them in fecal egg tests and clinical symptoms were not clearly associated with the parasite infection.
+One of the main parasites that cause severe infections in horses is the tapeworm.
+Tapeworms are increasing in numbers, primarily because they have been gaining resistance to the medications previously used.
+Infections caused by these parasites went unnoticed since it is hard to detect them in fecal egg tests.
+Similarly clinical symptoms were not clearly associated with the parasite infection.

-However, recent studies have shown that equine tapeworms pose as a great risk factor for spasmodic colic as well as impactions occurring at the terminal end of the horse’s small intestine.
+Recent studies have shown that Tapeworm Threat to Horses poses a great risk.
+Issues can range from spasmodic colic as well as impactions occurring at the terminal end of the horse’s small intestine.
 Several studies have also demonstrated that there is a high percentage of infection caused by these parasites.
 This leads to an interesting subject on tapeworm threat to horses, once considering to be a minor threat, wrong!

 Different Species of Tapeworms

 There are three species of tapeworms that cause infection in horses: